 She is happy with her results and says that she didn't experience any Zoom whitening pain, but that she did begin to experience some sensitivity during the fourth round of treatment.

 Rhiannon is using clear aligners to straighten her teeth and now she's going in for Zoom whitening treatment.
 She films the whole process while she is at the dentist and her Zoom before and after pictures.
+We have a separate guide where you can see more teeth whitening before and after photos.

 Rhiannon says that she is so happy with the results and shows us just how white her teeth ended up.